 About “Irregular Readings”:

-“Irregular Readings” is a new literary initiative, created by NYU Center for the Humanities, Stanford University’s Division of Literatures, Cultures and Languages, and Deutsches Haus at NYU, which will showcase moderated conversations and readings to introduce English-speaking audiences to contemporary German-language literature and the authors who are creating this diverse and vibrant body of work.
-The series will take place (as you might expect from the title) on an irregular basis and, for the time being, via live Zoom sessions.
+“Irregular Readings” is a literary initiative, created by NYU Center for the Humanities; Stanford University’s Division of Literatures, Cultures and Languages; and Deutsches Haus at NYU, which showcases moderated conversations and readings to introduce English-speaking audiences to contemporary German-language literature and the authors who are creating this diverse and vibrant body of work.
+The series takes place (as you might expect from the title) on an irregular basis and, for the time being, via live Zoom sessions.